-A Wi-Fi band generally has multiple channels — the number changes depending on how wide the channels are.
+As mentioned above, a Wi-Fi band generally has multiple channels -- the number changes depending on how wide the channels are.
 But in any case, when a band is working using a particular channel, the rest of its channels are not used.

 And with that, we have the first concept of Tri-band broadcasters.
 Let's call this concept "traditional" to distinguish it from the new Tri-band concept I will mention shortly.

 So, a traditional Tri-band broadcaster includes a 2.4Ghz band and two 5GHz bands -- that's 2.4GHz + 5GHz + 5GHz.
 It's a cheat way for the router to operate two 5GHz channels simultaneously out of the 5GHz spectrum.

 On paper, a Tri-band broadcaster has double the bandwidth on the 5GHz frequency compared to a dual-band (2.4GHz + 5GHz) router.
 But things get complicated.
 Let's look closely at Wi-Fi channels, especially on the 5GHz band.